redoxbird/selleradise-lite/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Selleradise Lite WordPress Theme, Copyright 2021 RedOxbird Selleradise Lite is distributed under the terms of the GNU GPL.

 == Description ==

 Selleradise is a clean, responsive and accessible WooCommerce theme.
 It is very easy to use and requires minimal configuration to get started.
 Selleradise comes with all the basic features that you need in a modern online store like quick search, mini cart, dark mode, shop filters, lazy loading, etc.